Citrus County Allocation 10/01/2020-9/30/2023: $671,369.00

 Clients with the greatest need are defined as follows:

 Applications are accepted year round, based on eligibility and availability of funds.

 - C - Children ages 5 years and under

 - D - Disabled persons of any age (Must provide documentation)

-- E - Elderly persons over the age of 60
+- E - Elderly persons ages 60 or older.

 The LIHEAP automated telephone system helps clients schedule a home energy assistance appointment and hear more information regarding the program and/or required documentation needed for an appointment.
 Appointments are scheduled up to two weeks in advance.
 When those are full, new appointments will open up daily or in the event of cancelation.